Equestrian statue of Paul Revere

 An equestrian statue of Paul Revere by Cyrus Edwin Dallin is installed at Paul Revere Mall near the Old North Church in Boston, Massachusetts.

 Description and history

 The sculpture was modeled in 1885, cast in bronze in 1940, and dedicated on September 22 of that year.
-The statue rests on a Milford granite base designed by Y. Lovell Little and Raymond A. Porter.
-The artwork was surveyed by the Smithsonian Institution's "Save Outdoor Sculpture!" program in 1993.
+The statue rests on a Milford pink granite base designed by Y. Lovell Little and Raymond A. Porter.